intervortex/vortex/site/content/posts/blurbs/2022-07-05-blurb-state-of-the-vortex-mid-year-2022.md

   - SotV
   - midyear
   - "2022"
-description: It ain't gettin' any better.
+description: On and on it spins.
 image: img/posts/statemidyear2022.png
 ---
 wip